kaiyungtan/challenge-flask-api/README.md

 ### Objectives

-* Create a flask app
+- [X] Create a flask app
-* Add a route that show hello world
+- [X] Add a route that show hello world
-* Add a route with GET method
+- [X] Add a route with GET method
-* Add a route with POST method
+- [X] Add a route with POST method
-* Get data from a GET request, transorm it and return it
+- [X] Get data from a GET request, transorm it and return it
-* Get data from a POST request, transorm it and return it
+- [X] Get data from a POST request, transorm it and return it
-* Deploy your API on Heroku  - https://kaiyung-flask-api.herokuapp.com/
+- [X] Deploy API on Heroku  - https://kaiyung-flask-api.herokuapp.com/

 ### Steps